V-Victor/CART353/Parallelia/README.md

-#Parallelia
+#Elyium

 ###What it is

-_Parallelia_ is a mobile game with a text-only interface that motivates users to investigate an alternative 'fantasy science' universe synchronized with our own.
+_Elyium_ is a mobile game with a text-only interface that motivates users to investigate an alternative 'fantasy science' universe synchronized with our own.

 The user walks around with their phone, and at certain landmarks in the physical world (a store, a monument, a park, etc.), they are met with objects, people, or entities.
 Each of these encounters is a narrative sequence that reveals a portion of the events that have occured in the area and includes a player choice that affects the progression and branching of the narrative experience.